 Under output 1.1.2 and 1.1.3, where the focus is on enabling climate-smart livelihood practices and ecosystem-based adaptation and Eb-DRR actions at household and community levels, the project has identified that an important sustainability consideration is the capacity strengthening of a range of local actors to help disseminate and support the implementation of these activities.
 A component of this capacity strengthening involves ensuring that all adaptation planning and activities are designed and implemented at the community level jointly between technical experts, local governments and communities, so that each of these actors have the knowledge on how to maintain these activities beyond the project timeline, along with understanding how these can be replicated in other communities outside of the project's funding capacities and timeframe.
+The final decision on the selection and implementation of adaptation measures in each community will include criteria related to their viability (cost-effectiveness), integration in the management system (ownership) and continuity after the project (sustainability).
+Achievements from the activities will be captured and disseminated through the project's knowledge management platform as well as the MEL system.
 The use of training of trainers (ToT) modalities will also enable an enhancement of knowledge and scalability after the project end-date.
 The most effective intermediaries that can be trained and supported to deliver on these activities will be selected in consultation with these local stakeholders, but are expected to include local government planning officers, agricultural extension officers, community representatives, civil society and NGO advocates as well as relevant private sector actors with relevant intersections within the community.
 Sustainable financing will also be explored as part of this selection process, including opportunities that are outlined below with outputs 2.2.1 and 2.2.2.